zifengcheng/zifengcheng.github.io/_pages/about.md

 I have a broad interest in large language models (LLMs) and natural language processing (NLP).
 Currently, I am primarily focusing on the following aspects:

-* Intervention and Editing Techniques for LLMs
+* Training-free Intervention/Editing Techniques and Interpretability for LLMs

-* Test-time or training-free algorithm for LLMs
+* Diffusion Language Model

-* Attack and Defense of LLMs, mainly including model extraction attacks and watermarking
+* Watermarking for LLMs

 <!-- Hallucinations of LLMs-->